nicolascine/nexu/docs/architecture.md

 **Prompt engineering:**

-System prompt enfatiza:
+System prompt emphasizes:
-1. Citar siempre con path + líneas
+1. Always cite with path + lines
-2. No inventar código que no está en contexto
+2. Don't invent code not in context
-3. Si no sabe, decir "no encontrado en chunks provistos"
+3. If unknown, say "not found in provided chunks"
-4. Usar formato específico para citaciones
+4. Use specific format for citations

 **Streaming:**
-- Usar Vercel AI SDK para streaming
+- Use Vercel AI SDK for streaming
-- UI muestra respuesta token-by-token
+- UI shows response token-by-token
-- Mejor UX vs. esperar respuesta completa
+- Better UX vs. waiting for complete response

 ## Data Flow